 Sans Liege Wines

-With his wines at Sans Liege, Curt sources fruit from around the Central Coast and aim to embrace New World innovation and the heritage of the Rhone Valley.
+Also located in Tin City, Sans Liege Wines is the brainchild of Curt Shalchlin.
+Renowned for its unconventional and innovative winemaking techniques, Sans Liege produces diverse wines, including blends featuring Rhône and Spanish varietals.
+Curt sources fruit from around the Central Coast and aim to embrace New World innovation and the heritage of the Rhone Valley.
 He is also part of the beloved Fableist wines.

 Tour More California Wine Regions

 Have Us Plan Your California Trip